monarc-project/monarc-project.github.io/content/pages/news/MONARC.2.14.1.released.md

 ## Monarc BackOffice application.

-The is also a new BackOffice release available.
-The details can be found [here](https://github.com/monarc-project/MonarcAppBO/releases/tag/v2.13.5){:target="_blank"}.
+There is also a new BackOffice v2.14.1 release available.
+The details can be found [here](https://github.com/monarc-project/MonarcAppBO/releases/tag/v2.14.1){:target="_blank"}.